Overview of Software Architecture

 Lastly, the GUI is also capable of customizing and managing eVOLVER culture routine experiments, and can be used to view the data from current and past experiments.

-The DPU code is all in python, and the GUI is written in Javascript using Electron and React.
+The DPU code is all in python, and the GUI is written in Javascript using and .